ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 #instant
 ```

 Instant transfers are used to sell an unminted NFT or a direct sale of a minted NFT.
 They require an escrow to be on file with the canister.
-The owner of an NFT must be given the escrow receipt and must submit the receipt with the transfer request.
+The owner of an NFT must be given the escrow reciept and must submit the reciept with the transfer request.

 ```
 #auction